sitetent/tentcss/README.md

 ## Credit

-All of the authors and contributors to the great open source frameworks that have set the pace thus far and going forward.
+- All of the authors and contributors to the great open source frameworks that have set the pace thus far and going forward.

-Created with caffine by [Aaron Mazade](http://aaronmazade.com) ([@ulinaaron](https://twitter.com/ulinaaron)).
+- The Tent CSS website full-screen hero photo is by [Jamison McAndie](https://unsplash.com/@jamomca).

-The Tent CSS website full-screen hero photo is by [Jamison McAndie](https://unsplash.com/@jamomca).
+- Tent CSS is developed with caffine by [Aaron Mazade](http://aaronmazade.com) ([@ulinaaron](https://twitter.com/ulinaaron)).

 ## Roadmap